 Hydrocephalus is common because many children have a Chiari II type malformation (see Hydrocephalus).

 Syringomyelia (a dilation of the normally small fluid-filled central canal of the spinal cord—see also Syrinx of the Spinal Cord or Brain Stem) and other congenital anomalies and soft-tissue masses around the spinal cord may be present.

 Causes seem multifactorial.
 Folate deficiency is a significant factor, and there seems to be a genetic component.
 Other risk factors include maternal use of certain drugs (eg, valproate) and maternal diabetes.

 Symptoms and Signs

 When the spinal cord or lumbosacral nerve roots are involved, as is usual, varying degrees of paralysis and sensory deficits are present below the lesion.
 Rectal tone is usually decreased.

-Hydrocephalus (see Congenital Neurologic Anomalies: Hydrocephalus) may cause minimal symptoms or signs of increased intracranial pressure.
+Hydrocephalus (see Hydrocephalus) may cause minimal symptoms or signs of increased intracranial pressure.
 Brain stem involvement may cause manifestations such as stridor, swallowing difficulties, and intermittent apnea.

 Lack of muscle innervation leads to atrophy of the legs.
-Because paralysis occurs in the fetus, orthopedic problems may be present at birth (eg, clubfoot, arthrogryposis of the legs, dislocated hip).
+Because paralysis occurs in the fetus, orthopedic problems may be present at birth (eg, clubfoot, arthrogryposis of the legs, dislocated hip—see Congenital Hip, Leg, and Foot Abnormalities).
 Kyphosis is sometimes present and can hinder surgical closure and prevent the child from lying supine.
 Scoliosis may develop later and is more common among children with higher lesions (ie, above L3).

 Paralysis also impairs bladder function, occasionally leading to a neurogenic bladder and, consequently, urinary reflux, which can cause hydronephrosis, frequent UTIs, and, ultimately, kidney damage.